vda-lab/vda-lab.github.io/exercises/datasets.md

 You are allowed to copy the data to your personal home directory or to a different/personal PC.
 Just make sure to use the original version for the final result of the assignments.

+All the file are located under the following directory:

+    /mnt/bioinformatics_leuven/i0u19a/data/

 ## Genotype ##

 We selected the first 100K basepairs from chromosome 1 from the [1000 genome project](http://www.1000genomes.org/).
 The is data for all 1000 samples is in `chr1-0-100000.vcf`.
 For convenience, this file has already been converted to JSON format in `chr1-0-100000.json`.